akiross/redis-plot/README.md

 # redis-plot module

-This is a simple module that uses redis to collect data and plot them on screen.
+This is a redis module that collect data from keys and plot them on screen.

-For now it's simple and stupid: plots a single curve reading it from a list.
+For now it's simple, stupid and dirty (as in: the code is a mess): it allows to plot one or more lists as lines onto a window (or a buffer), but it's usable for simple tasks.

+There are a few automated tests, but they only check the routines plotting to string.
+There is no automated tests involving the windowing part.

 ## Usage